hashchange/jquery.promises/README.md

 $.when( myPromises ).done( ... );
 ```

 Now here's the thing.
 We can add more promises or Deferreds to the collection even if the current ones have all resolved.
-We just need to treat these Promises like new-year resolutions ;-)
+We just need to treat these Promises like new-year resolutions, and `postpone()` them.

 ```javascript
 // We delay the resolution of our promises and add some more